Veterinary Technology

 Degree/Certificate: Associate of Applied Science degree in Veterinary Technology

 Veterinary technicians work under the supervision of a veterinarian to provide health care for animals in various settings.
-Career options for graduate technicians include private practices, emergency clinics, specialty clinics, educational institutions, research facilities, government agencies and zoological parks.
-Students work with companion animals, food animals, horses, laboratory animals and exotic species throughout this program.
+Career options for graduate technicians include private practices, emergency and specialty clinics, educational institutions, research facilities, government agencies and zoological parks.
+During the program, students work with companion animals, food animals, horses, laboratory animals and exotic species.

 - Student Health Form